Yemen, South Sudan, Somalia and northeast Nigeria face starvation

 And in Yemen, more than 7 million people are severely food insecure, the UN said.

-“Let’s not forget that each one of these people is an individual case of extreme suffering,” he said.
+“Let’s not forget that each one of these people is an individual case of extreme suffering,” he told CNN as the UN launched a new appeal.

 “There is a moral obligation for us all to do everything we can to support these people.”